 According to the PDSA, these are some of the signs to look out for in unwell guinea pigs:

-- Signs of pain for example grinding their teeth, not wanting to be touched or squeaking loudly
+Signs of pain, such as grinding their teeth, not wanting to be touched, or squeaking loudly.

-- Big weight loss or weight gain (especially over a short time)
+Significant weight loss or weight gain, especially over a short period.

 Health problems that may occur in guinea pigs